 There is little consensus among researchers about what the “right” animal models to use is because there is no such thing.
 Often, animal models are chosen because they are convenient, inexpensive, easy to handle or have simply been used for a long time, not because they have successfully duplicated what happens in people.
 Different species—and strains within species for that matter—metabolize drugs and are affected by disease differently.
 No animal models can accurately recapitulate the human condition because animals are not people.

 Just because humans have historically relied on animal experiments does not mean we need to continue to do so.
 Limitations with animal models are encouraging researchers to think outside of the box and develop enhanced research methodologies that focus on humans, not animals.

 How NAVS Helps

-NAVS also works with scientists in academia, government and industry who are mindful of the inadequacies of animal experiments, who understand the promise of modern technology and who support opportunities to advance smarter science that is human-relevant and can provide safer and more effective solutions to human health needs.
-We provide positive incentives and support to scientists at all stages of their careers, and partner with international efforts to implement new methodologies that replace the use of animals.
+NAVS also works with scientists in academia, government and industry who are mindful of the inadequacies of animal models, who understand the promise of modern technology and who support opportunities to advance smarter science that is human-relevant and can provide safer and more effective solutions to human health needs.
+We provide positive incentives and support to scientists at all stages of their careers, and partner with international efforts to implement new methodologies that replace the use of animal models.

 NAVS invests in better, more humane science that promises to pay huge dividends in smarter, better solutions for people and animals.
 We extend an open invitation and appeal to all scientists and people who care about the advancement of discovery, innovation and scientific knowledge to work together in ways small and grand to capitalize on every opportunity to replace the use of animal models with better, more human-relevant alternatives.